ethistan/angular-flask-seed/README.md

 run `make run` to launch the Flask server via the gunicorn wrapper with 4 worker nodes.

+run `make kill` to stop the gunicorn wrapper.

 <h2>Run in Environment</h2>

 Both `make local` and `make run` can be launched in a specific environment by appending ` ENV=environmentName` to the make command.